|SAKI HOME | TOOLKIT | WEBINARS | VIRTUAL ACADEMY||

-SAKI awarded the City of Albuquerque - Police Department a $2,499,796 grant to help the city with testing more than 5,000 sexual assault kits.
-In addition to the testing of sexual assault kits, the department plans to use the grant money to follow up on investigative leads, strengthen victim services through victim notification, and prosecute eligible cases.
+The City of Albuquerque received their first SAKI award in the amount of $2,499,796 in FY2017 to help test more than 5,000 sexual assault kits (SAKs).
+In addition to testing SAKs, the department has used the grant money to follow up on investigative leads, strengthen victim services through victim notification, and prosecute eligible cases.

-In 2019, the City of Albuquerque was awarded an additional $999,999 to continue their SAKI project.
-Receiving funding under will allow the City of Albuquerque to complete the migration of their cases into the Sexual Assault Management System database for management of evidence and casework; improve investigation and victim advocacy support through the adoption and implementation of improved protocols and technology; review, prioritize, and investigate sexual assault cases; and identify and prosecute cases with the potential to move forward.
-Funding will also be utilized to hire two DNA analysts, one backlog reduction specialist, and one system-based victim advocate.
+In FY2019, the City of Albuquerque was awarded an additional $999,999 to continue their SAKI project.
+Receiving this additional funding has allowed the City of Albuquerque to migrate their cases into the Sexual Assault Management System database for management of evidence and casework; enhance investigation and victim advocacy support by adopting and implementing improved protocols and technology; review, prioritize, and investigate sexual assault cases; and identify and prosecute cases with the potential to move forward.
+Funding is also being utilized to hire two DNA analysts, one backlog reduction specialist, and one system-based victim advocate.

 Please direct all media inquiries to:

 City of Albuquerque, Aug 3, 2022

 "The Sexual Assault Evidence Kit (SAEK) Backlog Reduction Project was created to test previously unsubmitted SAEKs, commonly referred to as rape kits or the rape kit backlog, that have accumulated for years.
 This project will not only submit for testing thousands of SAEKs, but also focus on policy development and change, training, following up on investigative leads, prosecuting eligible cases, enable better reporting of crimes, outreach for the victim notification process, strengthening victim services, and eliminating the possibility of a future backlog."

 Suspect arrested after DNA links him to 1999 rape cold case

 Annalisa Pardo, KRQE News 13, Jan 17, 2022